trueheart78/trueheart78.com/favorite-games.md

 I can say I was honestly surprised that a game originally released in 2008 that I never got to until 2017 would jump into second place on my favorite games of all time list, but here we are.
 And I think it deserves this spot, without question.

+### 3. Road Rash (PS1/Gen/Win)

+This is such wonderful game.
+It's been so long since I've played it.
+I remember spending so much time with this at my cousin's house when I was young.
+When I was in my 20's, I had it on PC and it was still great.
+Recently (late 2018), I bought the PS1 version to play on my PS3 and it has been a joy just getting back into it.

+This game does so many things right, and (save for the Genesis version) even has some great FMV.
+The intro made me tear up, and I say that with pride.
+I've always adored this game and am thrilled to put it on this list.

+Here's a taste of the goodness that is the intro video.

+<iframe width="680" height="408" src="https://www.youtube.com/embed/gBdlScU7N6M" frameborder="0" allowfullscreen></iframe>

 <a name='horizon-zero-dawn'></a>